Folkor1/CI_PP5_GoldenCoin/README.md

 ### Edit Coins

 - Coins can be edited from coins and coin details pages.
-- The menu available only for admin users.
+- The menu is available only for admin users.
 - Coin data can be modified in the form.
 - Covered by user story 19